jwmatthews/kyma_poc/_proc/example_03b_gpt-4-1106-preview.md

 To rewrite the `InventoryNotificationMDB` class to use Quarkus, we need to follow a similar approach to the one used in Example #1.
 Here are the steps we will take:

 1. Replace the JMS `MessageListener` interface with a method annotated with `@Incoming` to consume messages from a reactive messaging channel.
-2. Remove the JNDI and JMS setup code, as Quarkus will handle the connection to the messaging system.
+2. Remove the JNDI and JMS setup code, as Quarkus will manage the message consumption.
-3. Use CDI (`@Inject`) to inject any required services.
+3. Use `@ApplicationScoped` to define the bean's lifecycle.
-4. Add `@ApplicationScoped` to define the bean as application-scoped.
+4. Use `@Blocking` to indicate that the processing is not non-blocking and should be executed on a worker thread.
-5. Use `@Blocking` to indicate that the processing is blocking and should not be done on the I/O thread.
+5. Inject a `Logger` using CDI instead of using `java.util.logging.Logger` directly.
 6. Remove the `init` and `close` methods as they are no longer needed.
-7. Update the logging to use a Quarkus-compatible logger.
+7. Update the package imports to use Jakarta EE 8 APIs and Quarkus-specific annotations.

 Here is the diff of the changes: